-As a Barrister, your consent will be obtained for LPC Law to process this information.
+Your consent will be obtained for LPC Law to process this information.
 This information is used solely for the Pre-Engagement Screening Process.
 Consent must be freely given, specific, informed and unambiguous.

-All offers of engagement with LPC Law are subject to successful completion of the Pre-Engagement Screening process which requires candidates to undertake a criminal records check.
+All offers of engagement with LPC Law are subject to successful completion of the Pre-Engagement Screening process which requires candidates to undertake a criminal records Page | 4 v.6 04/06/24 check.
 Additionally, LPC Law are bound to protect the personal data of our clients and individuals.